NullVoxPopuli/ember-jsqr/README.md

 ember-jsqr
 ==============================================================================

-[Short description of the addon.]
+Adds a convience component for integrating with [jsQR](https://github.com/cozmo/jsQR), which by itself, does not interact with the web camera APIs (getUserMedia).

 Compatibility
 ------------------------------------------------------------------------------

-* Ember.js v3.8 or above
+* Ember.js v3.15 or above
-* Ember CLI v2.13 or above
+* Ember CLI v3.15 or above
 * Node.js v8 or above